Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: The Role of Stellar Wind Heating

-Figure~\ref{fig:sigma} displays the results of our effort to illustrate in more general terms how $\bar{n}_{\rm e}$ and $\bar{n}_{\rm H}$ change with velocity dispersion and $f_{\rm ms}$ for a cluster of fixed mass.
-As expected, we see that in general a larger cluster velocity dispersion results in an increase in density for both $\bar{n}_{\rm e}$ and $\bar{n}_{\rm H}$.
-Figure~\ref{fig:sigma} also indicates that the average free electron density is relatively independent of the stellar wind thermalization and mixing fraction, while the average neutral hydrogen density is more sensitive to changes in $f_{\rm ms}$.
-At low velocity dispersions, the majority of the gas is easily removed from the cluster's potential regardless of the amount of main sequence heating, leading to the low electron and hydrogen number densities for $\sigma \lesssim 30 \, {\rm km\; s^{-1}}$.
+Figure~\ref{fig:sigma} displays the results of our effort to illustrate in more general terms how $\bar{n}_{\rm e}$ and $\bar{n}_{\rm H}$ change with velocity dispersion and $f_{ j}$ for a cluster of fixed mass\btt{, achieved in practice by varying the cluster radius}.
+As expected, we see that, in general, a larger cluster velocity dispersion results in an increase in density for both $\bar{n}_{\rm e}$ and $\bar{n}_{\rm H}$.
+At low velocity dispersions, the majority of the gas is easily removed from the cluster's potential regardless of the amount of recent turn-off star heating, leading to the low electron and hydrogen number densities for $\sigma_{\rm v} \lesssim 30 \, {\rm km\; s^{-1}}$.
 As the velocity dispersion increases, more material is funneled toward the central regions of the cluster, and for high enough dispersions, this gas effectively cools as it collects in the cluster's core.
-Because in this approximation the electron fraction is a function of temperature alone, the large central density enhancements which lead to large neutral hydrogen enhancements in the center result in relatively low electron fractions.
+Enhancements in both electron and neutral hydrogen densities are maximized for $0.25 \lesssim f_{ j} \lesssim 0.75$.
+For very low population fractions ($f_{ j} \lesssim 0.25$) there is not enough material ejected in stellar winds for large density enhancements to develop, while very large population fractions ($f_{ j} \gtrsim 0.75$) result in \rt{effectively} fast stellar winds which \rt{efficiently} eject gas from the clusters' centers.